How to chose the right sunglasses for your face shape

 It might not be spring yet, but with warm spring weather here, I thought this would be a good time to help people update their fashion with some new sunglasses.
 With these useful charts, created by Gear Patrol, they’ll help you figure out the right sunglasses for your face shape.

-Since not all designer sunglasses or peoples faces are the same, picking the right pair isn’t always easy.
+Since not all designer glasses or peoples faces are the same, picking the right pair isn’t always easy.
 For example, if you have a round face, you should stay away from circles and go with Aviators or stick to square, angular frames.
 Scroll down to see which type of sunglasses will best fit you.

 Square frames will add dimension where you can best afford it.
 Avoid anything oversized or teardrop shaped.
 Rimless frames or aviators work best.
+Here are some options:

 - Tom’s Maverick 401: $159